You’re a normal Mac user. Not particularly technical. But you know you should have more than one copy of your files.

 And then click on Save.

-Heading to your menu at the top of your Desktop screen (remember earlier I told you to check the box to show Time Machine in the menu bar)
+Remember earlier you to checked the box to show Time Machine in the menu bar?

 Click on the Time Machine Symbol in your top menu bar.

 The red arrow in the picture above shows you where.

 And Time Machine will kick off a backup for you.